-Thurlestone is located within South Hams area.
-It takes its name from the pierced ("thirled") stone, just off the shore, which is mentioned as a boundary point in a Saxon charter of 845.
+Thurlestone is an attractive village, situated in an Area of Outstanding Natural Beauty, located within the South Hams area of Devon.
+It takes its name from the pierced (‘thirled’) stone, just off the shore, which is mentioned as a boundary point in a Saxon charter of 845.

 The inaugural meeting of the Club took place on 13th March 1897 at the Kings Arms, Kingsbridge.
-By that time, the original nine-hole course had already been constructed two years earlier along with a small clubhouse, tennis courts and practice area.
+The original nine-hole course had already been constructed two years earlier, along with a small clubhouse, tennis courts and practice area.

-The land was donated by Hubert Brunskill who was a keen sportsman and inherited the family estate after graduating from Cambridge.
-The local population were keen to establish the Club as the nearest courses were at Churston or Wrangaton which involved a lengthy journey.
+The land was donated by Hubert Brunskill, who was a keen sportsman; he inherited the family estate after graduating from Cambridge.
+The local population were keen to establish the Club, as the nearest courses were at Churston or Wrangaton which involved a lengthy journey.
 Hubert became the Club's first Captain which was probably a shrewd move by the membership as he owned the land!
-However it is Hubert Brunskill more than any other single person that we have to thank for the existence of Thurlestone Golf Club and the location of the course on one of the most scenic coastlines in the Country.
+Indeed it is Hubert Brunskill more than any other single person that we have to thank for the existence of Thurlestone Golf Club, and the location of the course on one of the most scenic coastlines in the country.
 As one contemporary journalist wrote "God practised by making heaven before he made Thurlestone".

 A book detailing the full history of the Club can be purchased from the General Manager's Office.